karagol-taner/HGVS-missense-variants-to-FASTA/README.md

 # HGVS missense variants to FASTA

-This project is a Python script that allows researchers to generate variant protein sequences in FASTA format based on wild-type protein sequences and variant notations in HGVS format.
+This project is a Python script that allows researchers to generate variant protein and nucleotide sequences in FASTA format based on wild-type protein/nucleotide sequences and variant notations in HGVS format.
 This tool is particularly useful for researchers and bioinformaticians working with protein sequences to study the effects of missense variants.

 ### Requirements